 The pilot is in accordance with the medical regulations set out in Chapters one and six of the ICAO DOC 8984, as well as the Air Crew -Part MED regulations, with the age limit of 60 years old and had the limitation of Class 1 medical limitation (OML).
-In the year 2009, the CABG was performed for him and since nine months, his flight was suspended.
-Then based on the medical regulations of CAOIRI the supplementary specialist evaluations were carried out by Cardiologist.
-As resulted conclusion from the Aviation Medical Commission of CAOIRI on May 24 2010, the following limitations were issued for him:
+In the year 2009, the CABG was performed for him and for a period of nine months, his flight was suspended.
+Then based on the medical regulations of CAOIRI, the supplementary specialist evaluations were carried out by Cardiologist.
+As resulted conclusion from the Aviation Medical Commission of CAOIRI on May 24, 2010, the following limitations were issued for him:

-1- Medical Certification validity is 6 months

-2. Shall fly with or as Qualified Co-pilot without medical and operational limitation
+- 1- Medical Certification validity is 6 months - 2.
+Shall fly with or as Qualified Co-pilot without medical and operational limitation

-3. In each air-medical assessment, a specialist cardiovascular assessment will also be performed.
+3. In each air-medical assessment, a specialist cardiovascular assessment shall also be performed.

-This limitation was prior to the age of 60 years, and after passing 60 years, his medical situation was evaluated for eye, cardiovascular, neurological, and neuropsychiatric.
-Finally his pilot certification also was subjected to six month validity and each air-medical evaluation should be done by a special medical cardiovascular clinic.
+This limitation was prior to the age of 60 years, and after this age, his medical situation was evaluated for eye, cardiovascular, neurological, and neuropsychiatric systems.
+Finally, his pilot certification was also subjected to six months of validity and each air-medical evaluation shall be done by a special medical cardiovascular clinic.
 At the time of the accident, the following limitation was stated in the pilot's license.